Get FREE eBooks/Downloads for Your Health! Click Here 🙂

 - For Blendtec: Press the WHOLE JUICE setting and blend OR blend on a Medium to Medium-High speed for 50 seconds.

-- For Vitamix: Start on VARIABLE speed 1.
+- For Vitamix and other variable speed power blenders: Start on VARIABLE speed 1.
 Turn machine on and slowly increase speed to VARIABLE speed 10/HIGH and blend until smooth (1 Min) OR use the SMOOTHIE setting.

 - All done!
 Enjoy!!
 Now take a photo, rate it, and share your accomplishments to enter our weekly photo contest! 🙂 Tag @BlenderBabes & #BlenderBabes